Ulrik Christian Kaas: Career

 In the return from Cape Town, his crew's health restored, he convoyed a total of five merchant ships.

 On the last day of 1781 Kaas was promoted to Commodore with some further commands at sea.

-In the short "Cranberry War" of 1788 -1789 with Sweden Kaas took command of the sea defences of the naval base at Copenhagen but left after a short period to his final posting as head of the Customs Service.

-Whilst in post at the Customs Service he achieved flag rank with promotion to Rear Admiral in 1790, Vice Admiral in 1797 and full Admiral in 1804.
+In the Theatre War with Sweden, Kaas took command of the sea defences of the naval base at Copenhagen but left after a short period to his final posting as head of the Customs Service.
+Whilst in post at the Customs Service he achieved flag rank with promotion to counter admiral in 1790, vice admiral in 1797 and full admiral in 1804.

 Death

 Ulrik Christian Kaas was still head of the Customs Service at the time of his death - 22 March 1808.
 He is buried in the chapel of the naval church in Copenhagen, Holmens Kirke.